indieweb/wordpress-micropub/readme.txt

 * MICROPUB_LOCAL_AUTH now disables adding auth headers to the page.
 * Fix post status issue by checking for valid defaults
 * Add configuration option under writing settings to set default post status
+* Add `micropub_syndication` hook that only fires on a request to syndicate to make it easier for third-party plugins to hook in

 = 1.3 (2017-12-31) =
 * Saves [access token response](https://tokens.indieauth.com/) in a post meta field `micropub_auth_response`.